 To wrap up, e-books are all the rage, but they have to be designed thoughtfully if you want them to be effective.
 Of course you can outsource your e-book design if you don’t want to be making these types of decisions, but if you’re going the DIY route, I highly recommend implementing all of these tips as you start designing the layout of your e-book.
 The design shouldn’t be an afterthought — it's actually super important.
 It can make or break all that hard work you’ve spent writing it.
 Make the outside match the inside, and design your e-book to be professional and irresistible.

 Like I mentioned before, The InDesign Field Guide is my online course that teaches you everything you need to know to become an InDesign wizard, and design just about anything you need for your business or clients.
-Buuuut, if you'd rather focus on ebook design (and learn how to do it in under 2 hours), you're in luck because my latest mini-class was created for exactly that.
+Buuuut, if you'd rather focus on ebook design (and learn how to do it in under 2 hours, thanks to InDesign tutorials and a hefty ebook template), you're in luck because my latest mini-class was created for exactly that.

 It's like a little tiny, baby course centered around this one topic, and it's called How to Design the Perfect Ebook.
 That's kinda what you're wanting to do, no?!
 Yes.
-You can read all the details here + even grab your spot in it.
+You can read all the details with the link below + even grab your spot in it.
 Hey, you could be designing your ebook by this afternoon.
 Pretty cool, huh?

 Another great tool I created for you to use right now— the E-book Starter Guide.
 This PDF will help you see the big picture as you start laying out your ebook, and can help you make some design decisions up front before you even crack open InDesign (or whatever program you’re using!).
 The E-book Starter Guide is actually a bonus that will be included with The InDesign Field Guide, but since you made it all the way to the end of this epically long blog post, you can grab it for free when you sign up for more info on the course.